Star Ace: Description

 Star Ace is a science-fiction system in which players create rookie pilot characters.
 Characters increase their skills (and notoriety), and increase their standing from Rookie eventually to Ace.

 The rules are simple; most actions are resolved by checking against a single multi-purpose table.
 Player characters are Star Aces, interstellar outlaws who oppose the Empire.
 The game includes a rulebook (64 pages), a campaign setting, the "Wilderness Briefing Manual" (32 pages), an introductory scenario "Deuces Wild" (16 pages), a star map, and counters.
-The game is compatible with Chill and Timemaster.
+The game is compatible with Chill and Time Master.

 Publication history

 Star Ace was designed by Mark Acres and Gali Sanchez, and was published by Pacesetter Ltd in 1984 as a boxed set that included a 64-page book, a 32-page book, and a 16-page book, a large color map, a cardstock counter sheet, and dice.

-Chill, Timemaster, and Star Ace were all built around the same house system and were all released by Pacesetter within a year.
+Chill, Time Master, and Star Ace were all built around the same house system and were all released by Pacesetter within a year.